dougnoel/sentinel/README.md

 6. If both are installed then uninstall Natural plugin and keep Cucumber plugin installed
 7. After install the plugin, Right click on the Project --> Configure  --> Convert to Cucumber project
 8. Open any feature file: Right click on feature file and select cucumber editor
-9. Now CTRL + Click should navigate to step definition file.
+9. Now CTRL + Click (Command + Click) should navigate to the step definition file.
 Enjoy coding :)

 ## 3.0 Deployment
 Add additional notes about how to deploy this on a live system in Bamboo/Jenkins/etc.